-Her main area of specialization is the discourses of national identity in Argentina and Cuba in early 20th century.
-Her research interests are Latin American literature and culture, 20th century theatre, el sainete criollo, and essay.
-Her published articles include "Indagación del choteo: un llamado para el cambio en el modo de ser cubano," "José Antonio Ramos y la identidad nacional cubana: sentido, lenguaje y espacio," and "Los inmigrantes: el otro en el teatro argentino de principios del siglo XX."
+Cecilia Hwangpo's main area of specialization is the discourses of national identity in Argentina and Cuba in the early 20th century.
+Her research interests are Latin American literature and culture, 20th-century theatre, el sainete criollo and essay.
+Her published articles include "Indagación del choteo: un llamado para el cambio en el modo de ser cubano," "José Antonio Ramos y la identidad nacional cubana: sentido, lenguaje y espacio" and "Los inmigrantes: el otro en el teatro argentino de principios del siglo XX."
 She joined the Hamilton faculty in 1998, after earning a doctorate from Yale University.

-She is a specialist in 19th-century literature with particular interest in French women writers, literary humor and urban literature.
-She has contributed articles about Delphine Gay de Girardin to Symposium, Romantisme and, Modernity and the Mass Press in Nineteenth-Century France.
-Morgan also wrote an article on Stendahl's "Le Rouge et le noir" for the MLA Approaches to Teaching World Literature, and has contributed entries to the Feminist Companion to French Literature.
-She is co-editor of Contre-courants: Les femmes s'ecrivent a travers les siecles, a classroom anthology of women's writers and pedagogical apparatus.
-Morgan is currently working on a cultural critical biography of Delphine Gay de Girardin and editing a collection of articles devoted to French women's humor post-1789.
+Cheryl Morgan is a specialist in 19th-century literature with particular interest in French women writers, literary humor and urban literature.
+She has contributed articles about Delphine Gay de Girardin to Symposium, Romantisme and Modernity and the Mass Press in Nineteenth-Century France.
+Morgan wrote an article on Stendahl's "Le Rouge et le noir" for the MLA Approaches to Teaching World Literature, among other scholarly work.
+Morgan is working on a cultural critical biography of Gay de Girardin and editing a collection of articles devoted to French women's humor post-1789.
 She earned her doctorate from Columbia University.

-Mireille Koukjian's research interests include second language acquisition and ising technology to improve students' learning in the foreign language classroom.
-Koukjian was recently invited to the "Arabic TALK conference" at West Point to present work on using technology-assisted Arabic Language teaching and learning, along with methods of assessment for the Arabic classroom.
+Mireille Koukjian's research interests include second language acquisition and using technology to improve students' learning in the foreign-language classroom.
+She recently was invited to the "Arabic TALK conference" at West Point to present work on using technology-assisted Arabic language teaching and learning, along with methods of assessment for the Arabic classroom.
 Koukjian earned a master's degree in education from Université Saint Joseph, in Beirut, Lebanon.
 She is a visiting instructor in Arabic in the Critical Languages Program.

-Li specializes in teaching Chinese to adult learners.
+Yan Li specializes in teaching Chinese to adult learners.
 She has taught Chinese in multiple intensive programs, including ACC, UVA, and Washington and Lee.
 Li also worked with the U.S. Consulate General in Shanghai for two years, and that experience led her to focus on modern Chinese society rather than only the language.
 She received her bachelor's degree and master's degree in teaching Chinese as a second language.